jeffpacks/semver/README.md

 # About
-The VersionNumber class of this library represents a SemVer 2.0.0 compliant version number.
-The class offers methods for querying the version number it represents as well as methods comparison and manipulation.
+The VersionNumber class of this library represents a SemVer 2.0.0 semi-compliant version number.
+The class offers methods for querying the version number it represents as well as methods for comparison and manipulation.

 # Requirements
 This library requires PHP 7.4 and jeffpacks/substractor.